 Diabetes makes it harder for the body to heal.
 Even minor problems, like a blister, can become infected.
 If not treated, infections can spread and damage nearby tissues.
-A hospital stay is then needed to treat it.
+A hospital stay may be needed to treat it.
 Serious infections can result in amputations.
-Prompt treatment by your doctor can help clear up infections and restore your health.
+Prompt treatment by your healthcare provider can help clear up infections and prevent serious problems.

-If your doctor finds a minor infection, you'll be started on a treatment program.
-The goal is to heal the infected area while keeping the infection from spreading.
+If your healthcare provider finds a minor infection, you'll be started on a treatment program.
+The goal is to heal the infected area while keeping the infection from spreading:

-You may be given antibiotics to fight the infection.
+- You may be given antibiotics to fight the infection.
 Take your antibiotic according to the instructions on the bottle.
-Take all the medications you are prescribed, even if the sore begins to look better.
+Take all the medicines you are prescribed, even if the sore begins to look better.
 If you don't, the infection will not go away and may spread.

 Even with antibiotics and other treatments, a foot infection may take a long time to heal.
 For best results, be sure to keep all your follow-up appointments.
-These help ensure complete treatment.
+These help make sure that your treatment is complete.
 They also allow your healthcare provider to make sure you're healing properly.